MIDOSS/MOHID-Cmd/cookiecutter/README.rst

 Sadly,
-comments are not allowed in JSON files, so you will have to guess the meaning of the template variables from their names and values, or read the cdoe in the :file:`mohid_cmd/monte_carlo.py` module to learn more about them.
+comments are not allowed in JSON files, so you will have to guess the meaning of the template variables from their names and values, or read the code in the :file:`mohid_cmd/monte_carlo.py` module to learn more about them.

 The :file:`{{cookiecutter.job_dir}}` directory is the temporary run directory template.
 The rendered temporary run directory will have the name given by the :kbd:`job_dir` template variable.